 A GLANCE AT IT: This approach will yield you good results provided you are ready to do a lot of upfront work.
 The flyers and the mails will not ensure you any such result as this technique might.
 If you can make it work for you then you can definitely get the results you desired.

 Step 1: Search for a company you might be interested in working.
 Of course, you can take your time to search, do a lot of thinking, select a company that is good for you and when you are ready, go to step 2.

 Step 2: Get information about this company.
 Know everything you can about it, especially with respect to the department you might be interested in.
 In case you are interested in sales and marketing, try to get all their materials regarding sales and marketing, their plans and results, their retailers and distributors.
 Know more about them through their customers and competitors.
 You will need to do a lot of market research and acquaint yourself with the company's strategy and most importantly you need to know about the success and the failures of the company.

-Step 3: You are now equipped with the knowledge about the company, while writing a letter to the company or giving a call, use the knowledge you have and reflect what you can offer to the company.
+Step 3: You are now equipped with the knowledge about the company while writing a letter to the company or giving a call, use the knowledge you have and reflect what you can offer to the company.
 Give good reasons as to why the company would want you.
-Make it like the company needs you.
+Make it as the company needs you.